 Choosing a quiet time to visit Barcelona can make a huge difference to your trip, and while it will probably be busy no matter when you visit, you might be surprised by the difference between visiting Barcelona in the winter, and during August when the streets are filled to breaking point with tourists and the locals flee the city.

 Even visiting Barcelona in September is much more enjoyable than during the peak of the summer holidays, when the weather is still fabulous and there are some excellent local festivals.
+Spring months like April and May are also great times to visit when the weather is good and prices are cheaper too.

 Spend Longer in Barcelona